Where is Club Kodiak located?

 We continuously de-emphasize competition, stress co-operation and sportsmanship, and model appropriate behaviours and attitudes.

 How do you accommodate special dietary needs?

 At Kodiak we offer a low-sugar, low-additive diet, which consists of breakfast, lunch, dinner and two snacks during the day.
 The meals at Club Kodiak are planned and prepared by our Guests with the watchful supervision from our Advisors.
-We accomodate most dietary needs that include, but are not limited to: lactose-intolerance, gluten-intolerance, vegetarian, vegan.
+We accommodate most dietary needs that include, but are not limited to: lactose-intolerance, gluten-intolerance, vegetarian, vegan.

 How are medications administered?

 Club Kodiak has a fully certified nurse on staff.
-All medications are stored and administerred from our health centre.
+All medications are stored and administered from our health centre.
 If a doctor's visit is required, we have the options of taking the Guests to our Camp Kodiak location to be seen by the doctor on site there, or in the case of an emergency, we are only 25 minutes away from the Huntsville District Memorial Hospital.